zuozhenggh/learning-library/developer-library/micronaut-oci-atp/setup/setup.md

 # Setup for Local Development

 ## Introduction
-In this lab you are going to get setup to develop a Micronaut application locally that communicates with an Autonomous Datatabase instance.
+In this lab you are going to get setup to develop a Micronaut application locally that communicates with an Autonomous Database instance.

 Estimated Lab Time: 10 minutes